gi-no/blog_mean_stack/article3.en.md

 ```

 #### Editing client-side Navbar controller
-On Navbar, add links for all questions, my questions, starred questions.
+On Navbar, add links for all questions, my questions, and ffffffstarred questions.
 Because we need to change the URL or enable/disable for links before login or logout, use functions instead of variables for that information on menu items.

 client/components/navbar/navbar.controller.js